Your Guide To UCAS Clearing 2025

-Everything you need to know about applying through Clearing this year.
+Everything you need to know about applying to uni through Clearing this year.

 Waiting to find out if you’ve got into the uni you want can be super stressful.
 But don’t panic.
-If your results aren’t what you were hoping for, there’s a second chance at scoring your dream university place by applying for a course through Clearing.
+If your results aren’t what you were hoping for, or you have a change of heart, there’s a second chance at scoring your dream university place by applying for a course through Clearing.

 In this article: